Interview with Angela: 6 weeks in a family holidays to Spain

--Why did you choose Ronda?
+-Why did you choose Ronda for your family holidays to Spain?

 -What was the process like for sorting out your arrival and finding accommodation?

 Our immersion experience was part of an 8-week Europe trip.
 Fo this family holidays to Spain, we spent 6 weeks in Ronda with Entrelenguas as our main focus, full language and cultural immersion.
 We used airbnb.com for our accommodation.
 We considered staying with a host family, but in the end I felt like we would need our own space.
 Looking back, I would consider staying with a host family for 1-2 weeks.
 I organised accommodation on my own and chose a townhouse one block from Entrelenguas.
 It was perfect for the three of us.
 Staying close to the school allowed my daughters, 10 and 12 years a bit more independence, as they could walk to and from classes and activities by themselves.
-We were located in the neighborhood where many local families live, which was wonderful!
+We were located in the neighbourhood where many local families live, which was wonderful!

 -Did Entrelenguas include activities suited to you and your family?